 yack (!) | Exclam.
 An exclamation of disgust.
 A variation on 'yuck!'.
 Verb.
 To talk incessantly and boringly.
-Also spelt yak and often extended to yack on, meaning the same. |
+Often as yack on.
+Also as yak.
+E.g."He was yacking on about his new diet for so long, I burned 200 calories just nodding politely." |

 yack (up) | Verb.
 To vomit.
 E.g."That was the worst meal ever; I feel like yacking up." |